MicroEJ/docs/SDK6UserGuide/appendix/virtualDevice.rst

    System Applications can only be embedded in a Multi-Sandboxed Virtual Device.
    In case of a Mono-Sandboxed Virtual Device, the ``installed-applications/`` folder is always empty.

-- the ``options/application.properties``, that contains the Application properties and the properties of the VEE Port used to build the Virtual Device
+- the ``options/target.properties``, that contains the properties of the VEE Port used to build the Virtual Device

 - the ``scripts/init-vd/vd-init.xml`` script, that allows to enable or not the Virtual Device.
 If the Virtual Device is not enabled, the Application main class specified by the user is launched on the VEE Port